openebs/website/docs/main/user-guides/replicated-storage-user-guide/additional-information/tips-and-tricks.md

 * Memory-Backed Disks \("RAM drive"\)
 * File-Backed Disks

 Memory-backed Disks are the most readily provisioned if node resources permit, since Replicated Storage will automatically create and configure them as it creates the corresponding pool.
-However they are the least durable option - since the data is held entirely within memory allocated to a Replicated Storage pod, should that pod be terminated and rescheduled by Kubernetes, that data will be lost.
+However they are the least durable option - since the data is held entirely within memory allocated to an IO engine pod, should that pod be terminated and rescheduled by Kubernetes, that data will be lost.
 Therefore it is strongly recommended that this type of disk emulation be used only for short duration, simple testing.
 It must not be considered for production use.

-File-backed disks, as their name suggests, store pool data within a file held on a file system which is accessible to the Replicated Storage pod hosting that pool.
+File-backed disks, as their name suggests, store pool data within a file held on a file system which is accessible to the IO engine pod hosting that pool.
 Their durability depends on how they are configured; specifically on which type of volume mount they are located.
 If located on a path which uses Kubernetes ephemeral storage \(eg. EmptyDir\), they may be no more persistent than a RAM drive would be.
 However, if placed on their own Persistent Volume \(eg. a Kubernetes Host Path volume\) then they may considered 'stable'.
 They are slightly less convenient to use than memory-backed disks, in that the backing files must be created by the user as a separate step preceding pool creation.
-However, file-backed disks can be significantly larger than RAM disks as they consume considerably less memory resource within the hosting Replicated Storage pod.
+However, file-backed disks can be significantly larger than RAM disks as they consume considerably less memory resource within the hosting IO engine pod.

 ### Using Memory-backed Disks